Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: Appendix 3: Floquet Analysis

-so that $\dot{\vec{v}}=A\vec v$.\\ \\ where $\hat D=\nabla^2$ is the spatial double differentiation operator matrix and $\hat{J}(t)_{ij}=\frac{\partial^2V}{\partial\psi_i\partial\psi_j}$ is the Jacobian matrix derived from the potential.\\ \\ By discretizing the radial coordinate $r$ into a grid of $N$ points with spacing $\Delta r$, the system of coupled partial differential equations is transformed into a system of $8N$($4N$ for $\psi_i$ and $4N$ for $\dot\psi_i$, and $16N$ total in 2HDM) coupled ordinary differential equations.
-The spatial Laplacian $\nabla^2$ is represented by a tri-diagonal differentiation matrix $D$, which couples adjacent radial cells.\\ \\ For the stability matrix that describes the rate of change of the perturbation, we define the Floquet matrix $M$ for describing perturbation change after the evolution over one full oscillation period $T$, that's $\vec V(T)=M\vec V(0)$.
+so that we can define matrix $\hat A$ so that $\dot{\vec{V}}=A\vec V$.\\ \\ For the stability matrix that describes the rate of change of the perturbation, we define the Floquet matrix $M$ for describing perturbation change after the evolution over one full oscillation period $T$, that's $\vec V(T)=M\vec V(0)$.
 The Floquet matrix $M$ is described by

 where the integration is performed numerically over one period $T$ using discrete time steps $dt<<T$.
 If the system needs to achieve a stable configuration over perturbation, the modulus of the matrix eigenvalue should not be greater than 1.
+In the analysis in section IV, we choose integration timestep $dt=0.1$ with radius $R_{max}=32$ and spatial separation $\Delta r=0.25$.\footnote{We may want to avoid Orbit Drift—the gradual accumulation of truncation errors that causes a computed periodic solution to deviate from its closed-trajectory path over time, which usually occur in finite time-resolutions and lead to a fake unstable mode in the analysis.
+This error can be reduced by increasing the time resolution, where safe region is $dt\sim10^{-5}T$, see codes for more details.}